Wool Carpet Cleaning in the Twin Cities: What You Need to Know Before Anyone Touches It

 Most carpet can handle a lot.
 Wool cannot.

 If you have wool carpet or wool area rugs in your Twin Cities home, the cleaning process matters in a way it simply doesn't with synthetic fiber.
-The wrong product, too much moisture, or the wrong chemistry can cause browning, texture distortion, shrinkage, or color loss — damage that is often permanent and always expensive.
+The wrong product, too much moisture, or the wrong chemistry can cause browning, texture distortion, shrinkage, or color loss, damage that's often permanent and always expensive.

 This isn't meant to scare you.
 It's meant to help you ask the right questions before you let anyone clean it.